 Characteristic of a feature (ISO 19101-1:2014, 4.1.12).

 EXAMPLE 1: A feature attribute named “colour” can have an attribute value “green” which belongs to the data type “text”.
-Catalogue of Nautical Products 3 S-128 May 2022 Edition 1.0.0

-EXAMPLE 2: A feature attribute named length can have an attribute value “82,4” which belongs to the data type “real”.
+EXAMPLE 2: A feature attribute named length can have an attribute value “82.4” which belongs to the data type “real”.

 NOTE 1: A feature attribute has a type name, a data type and a value domain associated to it.
 A feature attribute for a feature instance also has an attribute value taken from the value domain.